Etinosa Oliha

 Etinosa Godwin Oliha (born 13 June 1998) is an Italian professional boxer who competes in the middleweight division.
-He held the International Boxing Organisation (IBO) world middleweight title from 2023 to 2024.
+He held the International Boxing Organisation (IBO) middleweight title from 2023 to 2024.

-As of September 2023, he was ranked as the world's 10th best active middleweight by BoxRec.

 Early and personal life

 Etinosa Oliha was born on 13 June 1998 in Turin to Patricia and Murphy Oliha, both of whom immigrated from Nigeria.
 When he was five years old, the family moved to Asti.
 Oliha has an older brother and two older sisters.

 After his school education, Oliha completed an apprenticeship as an electrician.
-He is single and lives in Asti.
+He lives in Asti.

 Amateur career

 At the age of 14, Oliha took part in an event organized by the city where the sports clubs from Asti presented themselves together.
 Here he came into contact with Skull Boxe Canavesana and Davide Greguoldo.
 Oliha was thrilled and joined the club, while Greguoldo took over his training.
 To this day he is a member of the club and Gregualdo is his coach.

 In his amateur career, Oliha amassed 59 fights, including 45 wins, 12 losses and two draws.
 2016 Italian youth champion.
 His personal highlight was the gold medal at the Italian championship.